 The increased flexibility that QWE offers, compared with the training contract, means that many paralegals, or those employed in similar roles, will now find themselves able to use the work they are undertaking to count towards QWE.

 This means that if they can pass the required SQE1 and 2 assessments, they will have a clear pathway to qualification as a solicitor.

 Many firms and organisations will need to consider how to manage requests from paralegals or other staff (past and present) who may wish to have their work confirmed as QWE.
 This includes organisations who do not currently offer training.

-QWE must be confirmed to the SRA by a solicitor or COLP.
+QWE must be confirmed by a solicitor or COLP.

 Candidates should get their QWE confirmed by each employer before leaving that place of employment.

 The employer is only confirming the QWE undertaken with them.
 The employer of the last QWE period is not expected to confirm on behalf of other employers.

 The solicitor or COLP does not need to hold a practising certificate or work for the same organisation as the candidate undertaking QWE, but must:

 - have reviewed the work of the candidate during the period of QWE